quinnkeast/product-language-framework/docs/voice-and-tone.md

 When we write in our shared voice, we are always:

-### Optimistic
+### Sage

-- Give people energy through our own positivity
-- Help our customers succeed and don’t talk down to them
+- Create a positive and relaxed tone for our readers
 - Assume positive intent, even when things go wrong

+### Curious

+- Express our real interest and curiousity
+- Be an active listener for our users

-### Conversational
+### Confident

+- Communicate clearly and honestly
 - Be plain-spoken
-- Use our user’s language

-### Authentic

-- Communicate clearly and honestly, even when we make a mistake
-- Be direct but compassionate
-- Let our love for cooking and food shine through
+- Let our love for reading and stories shine through

 ## Using tone of voice